-Physical Geography I is the first in a two part sequence including topics such as weather and climate relative to the earth and relationships between the earth and sun.
+Physical Geography I is the first in a two-part sequence.
+Topics focus on the relationship between the earth and the sun and how that relationship affects weather, climate, and biomes.
 Laboratory is required.

 GEO 102: Principles of Geography II